nelsonomuto/angular-ui-form-validation/README.md

 ## Getting Started
 >
-The idea behind this component is to encourage code reuse and eliminate boilerplate redundancy by doing three basic things:
+The idea behind this component is to encourage code reuse and eliminate boilerplate redundancy by doing five basic things:

 **(1)** Provides a list of more than 12 commonly used validations that you may plug into your form fields.